 2) Positive brand image

 After raising awareness, the public relations team can focus on developing a positive brand image in the markets where it matters the most.
 The benefits of public relations focus on brand image and reputation management.
-Ultimately, whatever appearances a company can create significantly impacts a company’s market position and overall status.
+Ultimately, whatever appearances a company can create significantly impact a company’s market position and overall status.

 A positive brand image has a significant impact on the company’s credibility.
 Another vital advantage of public relations is that having an external party speak positively about the brand strengthens credibility.
 PR strategies are created with this in mind to generate positive narratives (from the media and the general public) about a brand, thereby increasing credibility.